shermszz/BeatBridge/docs/DEPLOYMENT.md

-# BeatBridge Deployment Guide: Vercel + Railway
+# BeatBridge Deployment Guide: Netlify + Railway

-This guide will help you deploy your BeatBridge application using Vercel for the frontend and Railway for the backend.
+This guide will help you deploy your BeatBridge application using Netlify for the frontend and Railway for the backend.

 ## Prerequisites

 1. **GitHub Account** - Your code should be in a GitHub repository
-2. **Vercel Account** - Sign up at [vercel.com](https://vercel.com)
+2. **Netlify Account** - Sign up at [netlify.com](https://netlify.com)
 3. **Railway Account** - Sign up at [railway.app](https://railway.app)
 4. **Last.fm API Key** - For song recommendations (optional)